galasa-dev/galasa.dev/src/markdown-pages/docs/writing-own-tests/binding-tests.md

 ## Building on the SimBank example

 When you create your own test that runs against a z/OS image, you probably want to call that image something other than *SIMBANK*.
-For example you might want to use an image called *zosImage1*.
+For example, you might want to use an image called *zosImage1*.

 You can do this by editing the CPS file to contain the properties that you want *zosImage1* to have and by declaring *zosImage1* in your test code, as per the following steps:

 1. Edit the CPS properties file (either locally or in your ecosystem) to define the properties of the image:
 ```
-zos.image.zosImage1.ipv4.hostname=xxx.x.x.x
+zos.image.zosImage1.ipv4.hostname=127.0.0.1
-zos.image.zosImage1.telnet.port=xx
+zos.image.zosImage1.telnet.port=23
 zos.image.zosImage1.telnet.tls=false
 ```